Melksedeque/melksedeque/README.md

 - 👋 Hi, I’m Melksedeque, but you can call me Melk.
-- 🌱 I’m currently learning Java & Angular
+- 🌱 I’m currently learning PHP, JavaScript and Java
 - 📫 You can reach me on freelancer@melksedeque.com.br

 <!---